InvestMoat

 Learned InterfacesINTACT

-Claude Design (April 2026) abstracts away Figma's UI entirely for non-designers — founders, marketers, and PMs can now generate prototypes and slides via text prompts without learning Auto Layout or component variants.
-Power designers retain deep Figma muscle memory, but the moat no longer covers the zero-to-one design phase.
+Claude Design (April 2026) abstracts away Figma's UI entirely for non-designers — founders, marketers, and PMs can generate prototypes and slides via text prompts without learning Auto Layout or component variants.
+Power designers retain deep Figma muscle memory, and Config 2026's Motion/Shaders/Code Layers deepen that interface for professionals, but the moat no longer covers the zero-to-one design phase.

 Business LogicINTACT

-Figma's component/variant architecture, design tokens, and shared library logic encode complex organisational design systems that are expensive to replicate or migrate.
+Figma's component/variant architecture, design tokens, shared library logic, and new Skills/generative-plugin layer encode complex organisational design systems that are expensive to replicate or migrate.
 Claude Design can read these systems from codebases, but cannot yet replace the depth of multi-year enterprise design-system configuration stored in Figma.

 Public Data AccessN/A